-Access D2L via the application in MAVzone.
+Access D2L via Applications in MAVzone.

-This is the "My Home" page of D2L.
-From here instructors can access all the courses they are teaching, read global announcements related to D2L, and easily locate services and policies.
+This is the Home/landing page of D2L.
+From here instructors can access all the courses they are teaching, read global announcements related to D2L, and easily locate policies and services.
+Use the Discover option to access self-registration courses and resource shells available to instructors.